Top 10 Christian Bodybuilders (Who Found God)

 kevin levrone

-Kevin says he first was introduced to God at 9 years old, when his father passed away.
+At 9 years old, when his father passed away, Kevin says he first encountered God.
 With both of his parents developing cancer, Levrone says this drove him to eat clean and go to the gym in a bid to be as healthy as possible.
-Thus, he says he wouldn’t have been a bodybuilder if it wasn’t for this setback at such a young age.
+Thus, he says he wouldn’t have been a bodybuilder if it hadn’t been for this setback at such a young age.

 God not only blessed Kevin Levrone with world-class genetics but also with an angelic voice, releasing songs titled God Knows and See the Light.
 We see Kevin share Bible verses and preach biblical messages via his Facebook page.